Everything In Its Place

 - Quality Score – A bit of a no-brainer here, but your Keyword quality score is vitally important to running a successful AdWords account.
+For some reason, it isn’t automatically displayed when you start using AdWords along with columns like Conversions and CTR (that should also be included).
 When you move to the keyword tab in your ad campaign it is not automatically on display.
 So make sure you select it from the attributes tab.

 - Labels – Okay, so the labels column is already there.
 We think it shouldn’t just be tagged on at the end.
 Labels are important when you’re making multiple changes to an account.
 Nobody can remember if they upped a bid, or changed one word on an ad after a month.
 So add a label, and move your label column to the left so you can always see it.

 - Search Impression Share – This useful column shows you what percentage of searches your keywords are eligible to show for.
 If you’re getting a low percentage, you could have issues with your quality score, bid or some competing keywords.